 Step 3: Using floured hands, shape the dough into a ball and then flatten it into a disk of dough.
 Wrap with plastic and chill in the refrigerator for at least 2 hours or up to 4 days.

 Pro tip: To keep your pie crust tender and flaky, avoid overworking the dough.

 When you’re ready to roll out the dough, let it sit at room temperature for about 5-10 minutes before unwrapping and rolling.
 You want to work with cold dough but it can’t be so cold that it won’t roll out or it will crack.

-How to roll out pie dough
+How to roll out All Butter Pie Crust

 Pie dough will get sticky and hard to work with as it warms up making it difficult to get into the pie dish.
 An easy way to avoid this problem is to roll out the dough onto a lightly floured piece of plastic wrap.